Irish people are known for having many quirky attributes. Not only a nation of saints and scholars, but we are also great craic on a night out.

 But it is not just a thirst for knowledge and a wonderful sense of humour that stands the Irish apart.
 Our dazzling good looks do us justice too.

-Long flowing auburn locks and porcelain skin make the women of Ireland things of natural beauty while the men sport a rugged, if not a little pale look, enhanced by being exposed to around 365 days of rain every year.
+Long flowing ginger hair and porcelain skin make the women of Ireland things of natural beauty while the men sport a rugged, if not a little pale look, enhanced by being exposed to around 365 days of rain every year.

 However, maintaining a ghostly shade of white is not always easy.
 Without the right sun cream many Irish people can be left with painfully burnt skin before losing the top layer a week later.